 If you’re looking for a great overall pair of sunglasses that’s both reliable and comfortable, then the Oakley Flak 2.0 is a solid choice for all-day comfort.
 Plus, you have the LARGEST variety of colors and styles.
 You can really customize it to your favorites.
 I made a very cool custom pair during my time at the Ironman in Kona!

 These sunglasses will support you on long runs and races with their lightweight and durable design thanks to Oakley’s proprietary O-Matter frame material.
+And it won’t overwhelm a smaller face.
+They also have youth fit which can be a good option.

 The shatter and scratch-resistant frames on the Flak 2.0 feature Oakley’s high-Definition Optics, as well as curvatures.
 These greatly enhance peripheral views ensuring you always have a smooth run.